Are you trying to get pregnant or maybe you're looking for a non-hormonal birth control.

 Learning to interpret and understand your fertility signs will help you understand your body and empower you to make the right choices for your health.

 Fertility Awareness also helps you recognize normal and abnormal hormonal signs so you can be empowered to be in control of your health.
-The menstrual cycle as a vital sign, as important as blood pressure and heart rate in assessing a woman’s health.
+Using the menstrual cycle as a vital sign, is as important as blood pressure and heart rate in assessing a woman’s health.
 Not only is a healthy hormonal balance essential for getting pregnant but it is also important to sustaining a healthy pregnancy and creating a healthy baby!
 In fact, the mother’s health before conceiving deserves a lot of attention.

 Making it Easier

 Thanks to the wonderful fertility apps on the market, keeping track of your fertility is easier than ever!

 The best way to record your fertility signs is using one of many apps available.
 Here are a few of my favourites:

 You'll Need to Monitor These 4 Fertility Signs:

 Basal body temperature (your temperature immediately upon waking in the morning), including the time you took your temperature)

 When you have sexual intercourse

 When you have menstrual bleeding